Whether 'tis nobler in the mind to suffer

 The details of work to be accomplished by each employee would best be detailed in a sub-task that can be assigned to the employee.
 That way the employee knows exactly what work has been assigned to them, they can move the issue through a workflow, and importantly the manager tracking the overall project for the client can keep track of all the sub-tasks linked to the order.
 And since the work is assigned through sub-tasks, the time spent can be tracked using an app like Tempo Planner.

 But estimating the total to be billed (based on the daily rate of all employees involved in the ensemble of services) or tracking various steps of the project or people to consult that concern the entire package of services would best be suited to tracking by a smart grid checklist instead of a sub-task.
 In the parent issue tracking the order, the manager can use a checklist to keep track of what has been done and what remains to be done to organize all of the services to be rendered.

 Sub-tasks and checklists are not mutually exclusive, they simply meet different needs.
 And while Jira's out of the box features let you do a lot, sometimes an app can just help streamline everything.

 For the company providing services, this could be automating the creation of sub-tasks for all the consultants who will work on the project, with each issue automatically populated with key information about the client.
-Elements Copy & Sync operations allow you to set up different field mappings based on the sub-task you need to create, so sub-tasks for consultants will have information on the company, and certain internal contacts, but sub-tasks for accounting or sales could have different field mappings.
+The on premise version (Server & Data Center) Elements Copy & Sync operations allow you to set up different field mappings based on the sub-task you need to create, so sub-tasks for consultants will have information on the company, and certain internal contacts, but sub-tasks for accounting or sales could have different field mappings.

 Hope that provides some clarity, or at least food for thought, on how to decide whether or not you create sub-tasks, as well as some apps that can help.